 What if I am not baptized?

-If you have been truly saved, then not being baptized will not make you less so.
-But, while baptism is not a requirement for salvation, it is an important first step of obedience to Christ.
-You are missing the blessing of the testimony I could have through my public identification with Him.
-If you have no desire to be baptized, perhaps you should ask yourself, why.
+While baptism is not a requirement for salvation, it is an important first step of obedience to Christ.
+You are missing the blessing you could have through your public identification with Him.
+If you have no desire to be baptized, perhaps you should ask yourself if you truly understand what it means to be a follower of Jesus Christ.

-The best thing for you to do as a new believer in Jesus Christ is to start out on the right step…the true next step…of being baptized to demonstrate your trust in Jesus Christ!
+The best thing for you to do as a new believer in Jesus Christ is to start out on the right step of being baptized to demonstrate your trust in Jesus Christ!
 You never know who is watching and what your testimony will mean to their life!

 When should I be baptized?